-Ransomware attacks typically involve the infection of computers with malicious software, often downloaded by clicking on seemingly innocuous links in emails or other website pop-ups.
+Ransomware attacks typically involve the infection of computers with malicious software.
 Users are left locked out of their systems, with the demand that a ransom be paid to restore computer functions.

 Irish Prime Minister Micheál Martin has said the government will not pay any ransom.